 Your feet are the base of every stride

 Worldwide there are millions of runners and many of them suffer from all kinds of foot problems.
 During my researches I learned much about runners feet and I would like to share my insights with you.

 In quite a few of my posts I will be discussing the causes of foot problems, the recovery process, pain relief and prevention.
 Products that I’ve read about and/or used, treatments, gadgets that are useful.
 But I will also blog about other typical runners issues that many of you might recognise.
 Anything that could help you, runners!

-Carefree running, without pains or other issues, is basically More Fun 2 Run and it is the aim for every runner.
-A lot can be done at home on prevention or minimising pains and other runners problems.
-But if you are suffering from a specific injury or issue, a good overview of things to do and what to avoid is just what a runner needs.
-In my posts I will share with you my personal experiences.
-I am not a medical specialist; I write from an ex-injured runner’s point of view.
+If you are suffering from a specific injury or typical runners issue, a good overview of things to do and what to avoid is just what a runner needs.
+In my posts I will share with you my personal stories and findings.
+I am not a medical specialist; I write from an (ex-injured) hobby-runner’s point of view.

-Healthy running can lead to better results and most importantly more enjoyable runs!
+Issue free running will lead to better results and most importantly more enjoyable runs!

-So please have a look around my website and If you ever need a hand or have any questions, feel free to send me an e-mail (firstname.lastname@example.org) or leave a comment below and I will be more than happy to help you out.
+So please have a look around my website and If you have any questions, feel free to send me an e-mail (firstname.lastname@example.org) or leave a comment below and I will be more than happy to help you out.

 All the best,